allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

 We all know (I hope so) about the good sides of using immutable values, mostly related to multi-threaded code, but did you ever wonder what the trade-off is?
 In many native languages such immutable objects usage can often be heavily optimized and a lot of allocations are just skipped, but that’s not the case with Java — it can still reduce the number of allocations but in a much more limited way.
-Many people don’t really think about it, but you can actually allocate fast enough to slow down your application to noticeable degree, but at the same time you really need a lot to do so, so you don’t need to worry about it in a typical web application.
+Many people don’t think about it, but you can allocate objects/memory fast enough to slow down your application to noticeable degree.
+Application then will both spend more time allocation objects and then on cleaning them up duringing GC.
+To cause such issues you need to constantly allocate a lot of objects in very short time, so in a typical web application it's not that easy to encounter issues with allocation rates.
+And when it happens you can tweak a few GC settings and scale your application.

-Imagine a piece of game code where we want to invoke some function for some generated positions in world:
+Imagine a piece of game code where we want to invoke a function for generated positions in world:
 ```java

 class Example {